rpgarner/u2_lesson_intro_to_state/README.md

 - Refactor the `Tasks` component into a functional component.
 We won't need state.

 - Refactor the `Input` component into a functional component.
-We won't need state here.
+We won't need state.

 Once completed, check your work.
 Do not move forward until instructed.